ehuang1126/Zebrafish-Facility-Tracker/README.md

-Run `npm start`.
+Run `npm install` and then run `npm start`.
 In theory, that should just work.